Skip to Main Content

 Footnote:

-1. First Name Last Name of Elder, Nation, Topic/subject of communication if appropriate, Personal communication, Territorial acknowledgment of where the information was shared, Month Date, Year.
+1. First Name Last Name of Elder, Nation, Topic/subject of communication, Personal communication, Territorial acknowledgment of where the information was shared, Month Date, Year.

 Bibliography:

 Last Name, First Name of Elder, Nation.
-Topic/subject of communication if appropriate.
+Topic/subject of communication.
 Personal communication.
 Territorial acknowledgment of where the information was shared.
 Month Date, Year.

 In-Text Parenthetical Citation: